NigelBautista26/Sennder-Test-Cypress-End2End-Version/README.md

   "npm install cypress"
   4. install Chai
   "npm install chai"
-  5. Run command “./node_modules/.bin/cypress open ” to open up the Test and run through the browser.
+  5. Run command “./node_modules/.bin/cypress open” to open up the Test and run through the browser.
   OR
   6. Run command “./node_modules/.bin/cypress run” to run the test in a headless state.